leangjia/blender_docs/manual/editors/nla/tracks.rst

 Action Track
 ============

-By default, the Action Editor automatically stores the keyframes you create through the 3D View by storing them into an action based on the name as the object you are working on.
+By default, the Action Editor automatically stores the keyframes you create through the 3D Viewport by storing them into an action based on the name as the object you are working on.

 .. _bpy.ops.nla.action_pushdown: